Djoseffer/Djoseffer/README.md

 ### Hello!
 I'm Djoseffer Domingues 👋

-- 🔭 I work as a textile CNC operator and intern in the software development department.
+- 🔭 I work as a Software Developer.
 - 👨‍🎓 I am a college student majoring in Information Systems at Leonardo da Vinci University Center.
 - 📖 I am studying English at the Federal Institute of Santa Catarina.
 - 💻 Currently, I am focused on studying Full Stack Development.